valbuild/val/packages/core/README.md

 ## Installation

-- Make sure you have TypeScript 4.9+, Next 13+ (other meta frameworks will come), React 18+ (other frontend frameworks will come)
+- Make sure you have TypeScript 4.9+, Next 12+ (other meta frameworks will come), React 18+ (other frontend frameworks will come)
+- **NOTE**: THIS GUIDE is using the Next `/pages` directory NOT the new `/app` directory!
 - Install the packages:

 ```sh
 npm install @valbuild/core @valbuild/react @valbuild/server
 ```

-- Create your val.config.ts file:
+- Create your val.config.ts file.
+NOTE: this file should be in the same directory as `tsconfig.json`:

 ```ts
 // ./val.config.ts